 Rectangular and spherical coordinates

 Coordinates are sets of values that describe the position of any given point in space.
-For a three-dimensional space, you need exactly three coordinates to uniquely define a point.
+For a three-dimensional space, you need precisely three coordinates to define a point uniquely.

-Spherical coordinate system is defined by a fixed origin and a zenith direction.
+We define the spherical coordinate system by a fixed origin and a zenith direction.
 The zenith is an imaginary point located directly above the origin.
-The direction from the origin to zenith is called the zenith direction.
+The direction from the origin to the zenith is called the zenith direction.

 Converting Cartesian to spherical

 When converting from the rectangular to the spherical system, our spherical coordinate calculator assumes that the origins of both systems overlap.
 It also assumes that the z-axis is equivalent to the zenith direction.
 The spherical reference plane coincides with the XY plane.

 You should use the following formulas for the conversion:

 φ = arctan(y/x)